 Try out the Fibonacci dozens in the best live casinos:

 Casino terms & conditions apply.

 Does it work?

 We spent weeks thoroughly testing out the system: looking at the wheel spinning, noting down session results and playing the strategy in live dealer roulette tables, auto roulette tables and several different random number generator roulettes.
 We even availed ourselves of several casino bonuses in the process.

-The result: Fibonacci dozens didn’t prove to be the philosopher’s stone of gambling.
+The result: Fibonacci dozens didn't turn out to be the philosopher’s stone of gambling.

-The system falls short of perfection for exactly the same reason as the others.
-Even though the results of the spins correspond very well to the odds of the game in the long run, in the short term roulette is unpredictable.
-During the testing, we even saw the ball miss the 3rd column 30 times in a row which cleaned out our bankroll.
+The system falls short for exactly the same reason as the others.
+Even though the results of the spins stick to the odds of the game in the long run, in the short term, roulette is unpredictable.
+During the testing, we even saw the ball miss the 3rd column 30 times in a row, which cleaned out our bankroll.